Skip to Content

 Where to stay in Rome for the Six Nations Rugby

-Rome is a huge city and the Stadio Olimpico is a little far from the centre.
+Rome is a huge city and Stadio Olimpico is a little far from the centre.
 There’s no better choice than the historic centre, which is only a short walk from countless buzzing pubs around Piazza Navona and Via del Corso.
 This area is generally very alive after dark – and with the Six Nations you can expect lots of street action, buzzing pubs and live music well into the night for some post-match revelry.

 Our picks for the best hotels in the historic centre are the Portrait Roma (5 minutes from the Highlander Pub), MyNavona (on the same block as Abbey Theatre Irish Pub), and Harry’s Bar Trevi Hotel (right on the iconic Trevi Fountain).